christiang7/ToText/README.md

 - [X] Done
 - [X] Doing Interput (2)
 - [X] Doing (2)
+    - [ ] texstudio behavior for markdown files with noweb, compilation and so on
-    - [ ] create programm tex-template.sh like template-calculation
+        - [ ] maybe writing a script for handling such tasks
 - [X] Planning (2)
     - [ ] überall yad Ersatz für zenity einfügen
 - [X] Backlog